valiafetisov/remote-door/readme.md

 ## Setup

-Project consist of two parts: ESP-01 module + relay and a meteor.js-based application.
+Project consist of two parts: ESP-based WiFi relay and a meteor.js-based application.
 Those two parts connected with each other via MQTT broker.

 __To run the app:__